jppinedo/side_scroller_game/README.md

 # Side scroller Runner/Jumper
 A test game made with phaser HTML5 engine: https://phaser.io/

-## Phaser ES6 Boilerplate

-This is a non-professional Phaser template for building standard games using the Phaser framework and ES6/2015.

 ## Features

 ✔ Heavily commented, flexible Gulpfile (that means it uses [Gulp](http://gulpjs.com/)).